 All requests for a reduction in excess of 30% must be made direct to Council in writing indicating reasons for the request for discount or waiver.

-To the Chief Executive Officer, DCEO, CRC Manager, Freebairn Recreation Centre Manager, Aquatic Centre Manager, Works Manager and front counter staff members (named) as described and in accordance with Council decision 14/0517 May 2017.
+To the Chief Executive Officer, Executive Manager of Financial Services, Executive Manager of governance & Risk, Executive Manager of Works & Executive Manager of Community Services as described and in accordance with Council decision 14/0517 May 2017.